December 19, 2019

 The office design industry loves a panacea and here is a thing that solves two problems at once.
 Driven by the false narrative that ‘sitting is the new smoking’, the sit-stand desk is actually only able to address the fact that many of us spend far too much time on our backsides staring at screens.
 But then again, we can address the same issue for free by standing up, going for a walk and looking around.
 The sit-stand workstation is a good idea but it’s not a silver bullet.

-The pathologisation of life
+Wellbeing and the pathologisation of life

 Winston Smith’s realisation in 1984 that ‘the best books are those that tell you what you know already’ is also true for some ideas.
 One of my own epiphanic moments came in a conversation about stress many years ago with Stephen Bevan, then at the Work Foundation.
 He used the term ‘medicalisation of dissatisfaction’ to describe the process whereby stress becomes the outlet for personal unhappiness.